Advisory Committee

 Adrian Covert is Vice President for Public Policy at the Bay Area Council, the region’s largest multi-sector business advocacy association.
 He has led the Council’s water supply and climate resilience initiatives for over seven years, including co-chairing the Measure AA campaign, and he co-authored a 2015 report on the Bay Area’s economic vulnerability to extreme storm events.

-Paul Detjens is a Senior Civil Engineer for the Contra Costa County Flood Control District, where he serves as the Capital Projects Manager and the point person for sea level rise issues.
-He has worked for the CCC Flood Control District for over 30 years and will be retiring in 2023.
+Paul Detjens was a Senior Civil Engineer for the Contra Costa County Flood Control District, where he served as the Capital Projects Manager and the point person for sea level rise issues.
+He worked for the CCC Flood Control District for over 30 years and retired in 2023.

 Melissa Foley is a Science Director and Senior Scientist in the Resilient Landscapes Program at the San Francisco Estuary Institute.
 She has led multiple long-term monitoring programs, including the Regional Monitoring Program for Water Quality in San Francisco Bay, and has been involved with the development of the Wetlands Regional Monitoring Program.